-After PayPal announced it would fine users thousands of dollars for "promoting misinformation," Director Chopra said the CFPB had ordered Big Tech firms and

-- payment companies to provide the agency with information on how they make decisions regarding de-platforming users and whether they believe they can fine users for legal activity. - Implemented a new rule that categorized tech companies in the digital advertising business as service providers liable for violations of consumer financial protection law.
+- After PayPal announced it would fine users thousands of dollars for "promoting misinformation," Director Chopra said the CFPB had ordered Big Tech firms and payment companies to provide the agency with information on how they make decisions regarding de-platforming users and whether they believe they can fine users for legal activity. - Implemented a new rule that categorized tech companies in the digital advertising business as service providers liable for violations of consumer financial protection law.
 This move eliminated a loophole that allowed Big Tech firms to escape liability for unfair and deceptive acts and practices when selling targeted advertising to financial firms. - Ordered the largest tech payment platforms Amazon, Apple, Facebook, Google, PayPal and Square to hand over information about their business practices, data harvesting, content moderation, and dispute resolution policies.
-The CFPB is also continuing to probe whether Big Tech firms are exploiting customer payment data to give their other business lines unfair advantages.
+The CFPB is also continuing to probe whether Big Tech firms are exploiting customer payment data to give their other business lines unfair advantages. - Issued a report highlighting the dominance of Apple and Google in tap-to-pay technology and warning the tech giants against restricting consumers and degrading market competition.